 Rose Syrup French 75

-This rose syrup French 75 is a festive variation of a classic cocktail made with Empress gin for color and rose syrup for floral flavor.
+This Rose Syrup French 75 is a festive variation of a classic cocktail made with Empress gin for color and rose syrup for floral flavor.
 It’s a variation on the classic French 75 recipe that includes gin, lemon juice, and simple syrup topped with bubbly.

 rose syrup french 75 cocktail garnished with lemon twist in a flute.